 This article draws on processes and user journey mapping examples from experts in the field.
 You’ll walk away with a clear picture of how to do it on your own.

-This is where the fun begins.
-Let’s get inspired by these companies’ successful user journey map examples.
+Let’s start with the fun: it’s easy to get inspired by these companies’ successful user journey map examples.
 While some weren’t able to share the entire process due to privacy issues, they did share a specific section in the process of creating a customer journey map:

 Finland-based Leadfeeder is a top (Google) analytics tool that shows the companies that visit your website.
 The company’s mission is to bring web intelligence into business.

 Their user journey maps the following path from Discovery to Sales, and Retention.
 They have identified their customer’s goals, touchpoints, assets, channels, success factors, and secondary KPIs.

 For example, a customer’s goal in the Discovery phase is to identify a tool that tracks unknown website visitors.
 During the Free Trial, the customer finds out how Leadfeeder works.
 Once the customer buys the subscription, a key goal is to obtain value for their money (accurate access to data).
 If this is met, then the customer proceeds to the Retention phase, where they want to see a return on investment.